Tips for optimal vehicle replacement timingFinance

 When is the right time to buy a new vehicle for your company?

-We can help you figure out when the time is right:
+But how do you figure out when the time is right?

 Calculating optimal vehicle replacement

 The combination of monthly capital costs (monthly market depreciation on your vehicle) and operating costs (expenses incurred to keep the car on the road) create a total vehicle cost.
 This is usually demonstrated as a curve.
 These two types of costs create a concave total cost curve.